Find a Qualified Attorney Near You

 Laws related to larceny, penalties, and criminal law are complex.
 They also differ from place to place.
 For personalized help and legal representation, consider consulting with a criminal defense attorney.
 An experienced attorney can provide you with important advice regarding the following:

-- Basic information about criminal law and jail sentences
+- Targeted information about criminal law and jail sentences and how they apply to your situation

 - Whether a theft qualifies as first-degree, second-degree, or third-degree larceny